NieuwlandGeo/SLDReader/README.md

 Polygons with static fill and stroke style parameters are supported.
 See LineSymbolizer above for supported properties for the polygon outline.

-For filling a polygon with an image, only ExternalGraphic fills are supported.
-Filling a polygon with a regular Mark graphic will result in a solid black fill.
+For polygon graphic fills, both ExternalGraphic and Mark graphic fills are supported.
+The Marks supported here are the same as for a point symbolizer, with the additional restriction that feature-dependent value cannot be used.

 #### TextSymbolizer